-Development Management Tasks
+Development and Development Management Tasks

-- 10. As the work proceeds, the team adjusts the plan and work assignments to conform to project status and the team members' current understanding of the work. - 11.
+- 9. The team performs the development work. - 10.
+As the work proceeds, the team adjusts the plan and work assignments to conform to project status and the team members' current understanding of the work. - 11.
 The team regularly reports its progress to management. - 12.
 The team monitors risks and issues and obtains management assistance in resolving problems that it cannot handle. - 13.
 The team dynamically replans the work as requirements, team membership, product knowledge, and development status change.